-Update: Further Convictions in UK’s Largest Nuisance Call Investigation | Information Commissioner's Office
+Update: Further convictions in UK’s largest nuisance call investigation | Information Commissioner's Office

 Following this, both men appeared at Minshull Street Crown Court on 11 February 2026 where Chipoma was handed a 10 month prison sentence, suspended for 12 months, as well as being ordered to complete 240 hours of unpaid work.
 Whilst Munro was handed a 32 week prison sentence, suspended for 12 months, as well as being ordered to complete 150 hours of unpaid work.

-This brings the total number of individuals prosecuted in our largest nuisance call investigation to 13.
+This brings the total number of people prosecuted in our largest nuisance call investigation to 10.
+Three people have been cautioned in relation to this case.

 ICO Financial Investigators as well as external Financial Investigators are looking to recoup the financial benefits obtained by these offenders by utilising the Proceeds of Crime Act 2002.

-Note: Update: Further convictions in UK’s largest nuisance call investigation Update: Further Convictions in UK’s Largest Nuisance Call Investigation12/02/2026 12:25:00